cjdaly/cant/README.md

 # cant
-a reinterpretation of Apache Ant (in go)
+a reinterpretation of Apache Ant